 Land use advocacy encompasses participatory assistance (on-site, one-on-one education) to farmers, landowners, municipalities and authorities through interpretation of land use policy, comprehensive planning, rules, regulations, laws and ordinances.

-Marketing education encompasses a broad spectrum of roles that are geared to helping land owners and farmers realize viability/sustainability of their land or business through effective use of the land or business.
+Marketing education encompasses a broad spectrum of roles that are geared to helping land owners and farmers realize viability and sustainability of their land or business through effective use of the land or business.

 Skills training is offered in a variety of ways, including at workshops held at MCC facilities, on-location consultations, Webcast seminars, direct television conferences, and training sessions using other innovative technologies and approaches.
 Recent high school graduates and others interested in entering the agricultural field may be able to study in traditional degree and certificate programs, credit and noncredit courses.